some-random-idiot/ku-polls/README.md

 # KU Polls

-A web application for conducting polls at [Kasetsart University](https://www.ku.ac.th/)
+Welcome to KU Polls repo!
+KU Poll is a web application for conducting polls at [Kasetsart University](https://www.ku.ac.th/).
+Access project documents using the links provided below.

 ## Project Documents